 Vision that is cloudy, blurry, foggy, or filmy

-Progressive nearsightedness in older people often called "second sight" because they may no longer need reading glasses.
+Progressive nearsightedness in older people often called "second sight" because although their distance vision is deteriorating, they may no longer need reading glasses.

 Changes in the way you see color because the discolored lens acts as a filter.